openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 40: Factory Default

 Reset to factory default settings
-Reset factory default settings, except for the anti-theft setting.
+<p&gtReset factory default settings, except for the anti-theft setting.</p&gt
 The following option values may be configured -:

 | Value  | Description |